World Liberty Financial: History

 In May 2025, MGX, an Abu Dhabi-state backed company led by Tahnoun bin Zayed Al Nahyan of the Abu Dhabi royal family and National Security Advisor of United Arab Emirates, announced it would use $2 billion worth of the USD1 stablecoin launched by World Liberty to finance a deal in crypto exchange Binance.
 The deal was criticized by government ethics experts over potential conflicts of interest.
-A Reuters investigation found that an "anonymous cryptocurrency wallet that holds $2 billion worth of USD1 received the funds between April 16 and 29".
-It also reported that Zach Witkoff and two other World Liberty co-founders met with Binance founder and former CEO Changpeng Zhao in Abu Dhabi, who previously pleaded guilty to money laundering.
+Reuters reported that an anonymous cryptocurrency wallet holding approximately $2 billion worth of World Liberty Financial’s USD1 stablecoin received the funds between April 16 and 29, though the owner of the wallet could not be identified.
+Reuters also reported that Zach Witkoff and two other World Liberty co-founders met with Binance founder and former CEO Changpeng Zhao in Abu Dhabi.
 Shortly after Sheik Tahnoun put money into the World Liberty Financial, the Trump administration approved a plan to allow one of Tahnoun's companies to receive hundreds of thousands of the world’s most advanced and scarce computer chips, despite national security concerns that the chips would end up in China.